mtlynch/show-and-tell-code-of-conduct/index.md

 * Insults or put-downs
 * Sexist, racist, homophobic, transphobic, ableist, or exclusionary jokes
 * Unwelcome sexual attention or advances
-* Unwelcome physical contact
 * Sustained disruption of talks or other activities

 Participants asked to stop any inappropriate behavior are expected to comply immediately.

-If a participant engages in behavior that violates this Code of Conduct, the meetup organizers will take appropriate action.
+If a participant engages in behavior that violates this Code of Conduct, the Show & Tell organizers will take appropriate action.
 This may include:

 * Verbal warning
-* Removal from the event
+* Removal from the group
-* Disinvitation from future events

 ## Scope

-All Show & Tell participants are subject to the Code of Conduct.
+All Show & Tell participants are subject to the Code of Conduct during Slack discussions and video chat sessions.

+## Reporting concerns

+TODO

 ## License